 1.5 The consideration of secured events as defined in this Standard may lead to

-the identification of inadequate capability of equipment or systems not owned or operated by the licensees (for example, the overloading of lower voltage connections between grid supply points).
+the identification of inadequate capability of equipment or systems not owned or operated by the transmission licensees (for example, the overloading of lower voltage connections between grid supply points).
 In such cases the transmission licensees will notify the network operators affected.
-Reinforcement or alternative operation of the national electricity transmission system to alleviate inadequacies of equipment or systems not owned or operated by the licensees would be undertaken where it is agreed by the network operators affected and the relevant licensees.
+Reinforcement or alternative operation of the national electricity transmission system to alleviate inadequacies of equipment or systems not owned or operated by the transmission licensees would be undertaken where it is agreed by the network operators affected and the relevant transmission licensees.

 1.6 The criteria presented in this Standard represent the minimum requirements for